TLD-Mods/Linux_Proton_Guide/README.md

 ## Troubleshooting

-### Game won't launch after downgrading to 0.6.6:
-- Be patient - first launch can take several minutes
-- If it still doesn't work, we'll need the log file:
-  1. Navigate to your game folder
-  2. Open the **MelonLoader** folder
-  3. Find **latest.log**
-  4. Share this file when asking for help

 ### Installer won't open or keeps crashing:
 - Make sure there's no **version.dll** file in the same folder as the installer
 - This file is MelonLoader's hook and will try to hook into the installer itself